-Participants will receive points on the rate of children 3-6 years of age who had one or more Well Child Visits with a PCP during the measurement year.
+Participants will receive points on the rate of patients 3-21 years of age who had one or more Well-Care Visits with a PCP or an OB/GYN practitioner during the measurement year.
 The PCP does not have to be the practitioner assigned to the child.

-Well Child Numerator: Number of patients in the denominator population who had at least one well-child visit with a PCP during the past year.
-Visits Denominator: Number of active patients 3-6 years old
+Well Care Numerator: Number of patients in the denominator population who had at least one well-care visit with a PCP or an OB/GYN practitioner during the past year.
+Visits = 1.5.45 Denominator: Number of active patients 3-21 years old